-- Inappropriate or unacceptable behaviour, which is threatening, abusive or aggressive - Where the issue giving rise to the complaint happened over six months ago - The same matters have been fully addressed under a previous complaint - Where the complaint is a dispute over the term of a lease or legislation or is a matter that is already the subject of legal proceedings fund/reserve fund contribution.
-If we do not accept a complaint for any reason including those described above, we will write to the complainant within 14 calendar days explaining our reasons.
-The complainant will also be told that they are able to appeal this decision by contacting the Housing Ombudsman Service.
+• Where the complaint is a dispute over legislation or is a matter that is already the subject of legal proceedings.

+We will consider each case individually.
+If we do not accept a complaint for any reason including those described above, we will write to the complainant within 10 working days explaining our reasons.
+The complainant will also be told that they are able to appeal this decision by contacting the Housing Ombudsman Service or Local Government & Social Care Ombudsman.